 In addition to the above, Outside Directors and Outside Audit & Supervisory Board Members exchange opinions on issues raised in connection with the operation of the Board of Directors' meeting.

 (3) [Status of Audit]

-(i) Status of Audit by Audit & Supervisory Board Members
+- (i) Status of Audit by Audit & Supervisory Board Members - a.
+Organization and Members